andrevidela/Research-report/Thesis/index.md

 mult Four = \x => x `add` x `add` x `add` x
 ```

 Which is the finite group[^20] of size 5.
 Using this semiring would mean that we cannot have more than 5 of every variable.
-It would also mean that sharing a variable too many times result in linearity `0` which is pretty odd.
+It would also mean that sharing a variable too many times result in linearity `0` which makes this semiring unsuitable for resource tracking.

 One very useful semiring is the `InfNat` semiring, the natural numbers equipped with a `top` value: